 For more details about the personal information Canva has collected in the past year, please see section 1 “Information we collect”.
 For details on how we use that information, who we share it with, and how long we keep it, please see section 2 “How we use your information”, section 3 “Sharing your information”, and section 8 “How long we keep your information.”

-Under Californian law, as a resident, you may opt out of the “selling or sharing” of your personal information, which in this case would also include us providing your employer with information confirming whether or not you use Canva with their email domain.
-You can opt out by following the instructions on the “Do not sell or share my personal information” banner (once this is made available), or by emailing email@example.com.
+Californian and Virginian users may opt out of the “selling or sharing” of your personal information, which in this case would also include us providing your employer with information confirming whether or not you use Canva with their email domain, as described in Section 3(d) and the third party advertising as described in Section 4.
+You can opt out by following the instructions on the “Do not sell or share my personal information” banner, or by emailing email@example.com.

 Canva for Education: We do not sell or share personal information of students using Canva for Education.